Ryan Gallagher, LAc, DSOM

 The Meditative Arts

-I’ve been studying and practicing meditation since 2004, when I began a multi-year residency at a Buddhist monastery.
+I’ve been studying and practicing meditation since 2004, when I began a two-year residency at a Buddhist monastery.

 To me, stabilized attention is the most important skill that a person can develop.
 When our awareness is stable, we start seeing things more clearly.
 And when we see clearly, we make wise decisions—decisions that serve our well-being and the well-being of those around us.

-In my sessions, I help you hone this skill of stabilized attention—in particular, the capacity to really “listen” to your body.
-Becoming deeply attuned to the body’s messages is an essential part of the healing process—there’s so much intelligence in your physiology!
+I help clients hone this skill of stabilized attention—in particular, I help them develop the capacity to really “listen” to their bodies.
+Becoming deeply attuned to one’s own body can be an essential part of the healing process.

 Intrigued?
 Learn more!